What is a Charcuterie Board: 10 Tips for an Easy Wine Pairing Appetizer

 - Slice meats cold and not too far in advance

 1. Select a variety of meat textures.

 Charcuterie should vary by texture, spice profile and slicing thickness to create myriad flavor combinations for food and wine pairing.
 Our chef likes to serve salami (not to be confused with salumi), alongside terrines, pates and rillettes to create a textural spectrum of meats.
-Select both sausage-style hard salamis, which are salt-cured and seasoned with spices and herbs, and the more delicate, salt-only cured prosciutto ham.
+Select both sausage-style hard salamis, which are salt-cured and seasoned with spices and herbs, and the more delicate, salt-only cured prosciutto ham, as demonstrated in our how to assemble a charcuterie platter video above.
 The salting and drying of salami releases moisture in the meat while concentrating flavor.
 Pate, terrine or rillettes offer a much creamier texture, thanks to fat added during preparation.
 We prefer to make our own pates, terrines and rillettes, but Olympia Provisions is a wonderful purveyor of ready-made delicacies.
 Our favorite cured meats to serve at Jordan are currently La Quercia Berkshire Prosciutto of Iowa compared to a Spanish Iberico, Molinari Finocchiona Salame (made with fennel, from San Francisco), Berkeley’s Fra’Mani Nostrano Salame (mild and sweet), Fra’Mani Salame Rosa (uncured, mildly seasoned with coriander, pistachio nuts).
 We also like to serve 10-month aged Bresaola from Utah’s Creminelli Fine Meats, which is one of the few beef products cured in the prosciutto tradition.
 Combining salt and a touch of sweetness, the carpaccio-thin Bresaola has stronger flavor than a pork prosciutto.

 2. Choose meats that pair well with wine.